 Cosmetic bonding is a simple, affordable way to replace missing tooth structure or to hide minor tooth defects like chips, discoloration and small gaps.
 We apply a tooth-colored composite resin to the affected area that actually bonds with the rest of the tooth, restoring its strength, function and appearance.
-As experienced Fryeburg cosmetic dentists, Dr. Harper, Dr. Hennessy and Dr. Nutter can artistically and skillfully perform dental bonding so that it’s impossible to tell the bonded tooth from your other teeth.
+As experienced Fryeburg cosmetic dentists, Dr. Harper and Dr. Pickerell can artistically and skillfully perform dental bonding so that it’s impossible to tell the bonded tooth from your other teeth.
 To find out if we can transform your smile with cosmetic dental bonding, schedule an appointment at Fryeburg Dental Center.

 What is Cosmetic Bonding?